 All you need to know about Supply Chain KPIs

-So that unfortunately means that many of your supply chain KPIs may not be stock-standard ones.
-But in Supply Chain you would normally expect to see the following standard set, along with those that are more specific to your business needs.
+Unfortunately, even these most basic standards imply that many of your supply chain KPIs may not be stock-standard ones.
+But in Supply Chain, you would normally expect to see the following standard set, along with those that are more specific to your business needs.

 - DIF – Delivery in Full